Elder Exchange Program - City of Longmont Skip to main content

 Thirty-six people, all participants or staff involved in the 2025 Longmont Senior Services Elder Exchange with the Wind River Reservation, pose for a photo in the Senior Center gym.

 In 2025 the City of Longmont’s Senior Center launched an Elder Exchange program with the Northern Arapaho Tribe of the Wind River Indian Reservation.
 In this first-of-its-kind program, elders from both communities met to honor, preserve and amplify elder wisdom across Native and non-Native cultures and communities.
 This program builds upon the historic Sister Cities relationship formed between the City of Longmont and the Northern Arapaho in 2021.
+The intention of the program is to build long-lasting relationships between elders and families of both communities.

 “We feel extremely honored to be able to help build these powerful and important connections,” said Senior Services Manager Ronnie Maynes.
 “We hope to promote healing and reconciliation by acknowledging past traumas – both personal and historical – and to highlight the hopes we share for our communities and children.”